Neonpastel/cat-archive/src/sections/about.md

 ## Compromised Neopets Password
 My web info & archival psuedonym!
 It currently consists of two parts:

 - Software archival; whenever I find an old DVD in my possesion, I throw it on there.
-You can view my uploads [here](https://archive.org/details/@compromised_neopets_password)!
 - Lyrics contributions; I listen to some more obscure music, and sometimes that means lyrics are hard to find.
 As a user of Spotify (sad trombone sound) but lover of Musixmatch, I quite like adding & syncing lyrics on there.
-View my profile [here](https://www.musixmatch.com/profile/3vUCAML72iDgmw6qcxgWvbuoj8zKgP7AMv33NiIIIGj7U_HKatUeSZsB5EdbU46xYtSxEF86TxeppXeIZc3_TKOQo82Gkfp-mwZ12AlLidANQscrnzXpniFEISHmzY-YLw1DD8ygg2mXveq3Q9pRO-4GN1twaCjWbmjp-9R6KPI)!
+But I'm also trying to add them to other platforms because they aren't paying me.
 - Wiki contributions; sometimes I look at a wiki and see that it could be made better/worse.

+You can view the website [here](https://compromisedneopetspassword.neocities.org/)!

-You can contact me for this at compromisedneopetspass \[at\] gmail \[dot\] com
+You can contact me for this at compromisedneopetspassword \[at\] proton \[dot\] me